Medicaid: Dental

+Mental Health Coverage

+Medicaid is the largest source of funding for mental health services in the United States.
+The Mental Health Parity and Addiction Equity Act requires Medicaid managed care plans to provide mental health benefits equal to physical health benefits.
+Medicaid covers about 15 million adults with mental illness.
+Medicaid covers a broad range of mental health services, including inpatient hospitalization, outpatient counseling/therapy, prescription medications, mobile crisis services, and peer support programs.
+States that expanded Medicaid under the ACA saw improvements in access to mental health care and treatment continuity.
+In 2024, Medicaid covered about 41% of psychiatric inpatients at a sample of 680 hospitals, based on data analyzed for KFF Health News, demonstrating its role in financing mental health care.

 Eligibility

 While Congress and the Centers for Medicare and Medicaid Services (CMS) set out the general rules under which Medicaid operates, each state runs its own program.
 Under certain circumstances, an applicant may be denied coverage.
 As a result, the eligibility rules differ significantly from state to state, although all states must follow the same basic framework.

 As of 2013, Medicaid is a program intended for those with low income, but a low income is not the only requirement to enroll in the program.
-Eligibility is categorical—that is, to enroll one must be a member of a category defined by statute; some of these categories are: low-income children below a certain wage, pregnant women, parents of Medicaid-eligible children who meet certain income requirements, low-income disabled people who receive Supplemental Security Income (SSI) and/or Social Security Disability (SSD), and low-income seniors 65 and older.
+Eligibility is categorical—that is, to enroll one must be a member of a category defined by statute; some of these categories are: low-income children below a certain wage, pregnant women, parents of Medicaid-eligible children who meet certain income requirements, low-income disabled people who receive Supplemental Security Income and/or Social Security Disability (SSD), and low-income seniors 65 and older.
 The details of how each category is defined vary from state to state.